tarasowski/backend/_enchiridion/003_enchiridion-of-architecture.md

 * First of all, a software architect is a programmer; and continues to be a programmer.
 Never fall for the lie that suggests that software architects pull back from code to focus on higher-level issues.
 They do not!
 Software architects are the best programmers, and they continue to take programming tasks, while they also guide the rest of the team toward a design that maximizes productivity.

+* To be effective, a software system must be deployable.
+The higher the cost of deployment, the less useful the system is.
+A goal of a software architecture, then, should be to make a system that can be easily deployed with a single action.

+* Of all the aspects of a software system, maintenance is the most costly.
+The never-ending parade of new features and the inevitable trail of defects and corrections consume vast amounts of human resources.

+* The primary cost of maintenance is in spelunking and risk.
+Spelunking is the cost of digging through the existing software, trying to determine the best place and the best strategy to add a new feature or to repair a defect.
+While making such changes, the likelihood of creating inadvertent defects is always there, adding to the cost of risk.

+* A carefully thought-through architecture vastly mitigates these costs.
+By separating the system into components, and isolating those components through stable interfaces, it is possible to illuminate the pathways for future features and greatly reduce the risk of inadvertent breakage.

+* The way you keep software soft is to leave as many options open as possible, for as long as possible.
+What are the options that we need to leave open?
+They are the details that don’t matter.

+* All software systems can be decomposed into two major elements: policy and details.
+The policy element embodies all the business rules and procedures.
+The policy is where the true value of the system lives.

+* The details are those things that are necessary to enable humans, other systems, and programmers to communicate with the policy, but that do not impact the behavior of the policy at all.
+They include IO devices, databases, web systems, servers, frameworks, communication protocols, and so forth.

+* The goal of the architect is to create a shape for the system that recognizes policy as the most essential element of the system while making the details irrelevant to that policy.
+This allows decisions about those details to be delayed and deferred.

+* Good architects carefully separate details from policy, and then decouple the policy from the details so thoroughly that the policy has no knowledge of the details and does not depend on the details in any way.

+* Good architects design the policy so that decisions about the details can be delayed and deferred for as long as possible.

 ## References & Tutorials
 ---